wiseflat/simple-stack/README.md

 # Simple Stack

 Welcome to the Simple Stack project!
-This project demonstrates just how easy it can be to self-host web applications without unnecessary complexity or hassle.
+This project demonstrates just how easy it can be to self-host web applications without complexity.

 ## Project Goals

-Cloud application hosting has become increasingly complex, with container orchestrators often seen as essential for deploying containerized applications.
-However, this project aims to show that orchestrators are not always necessary.
-You don’t need Kubernetes, Nomad, or any other container orchestrator to deploy monolithic applications like WordPress, Ghost, or similar platforms.
+- Deploy cloud infrastructure with Terraform (or add onpremise servers)

-The essential mechanisms for deploying containers can be achieved with minimal setup.
-Here, we use **Ansible** to orchestrate deployments simply and effectively.
+- Manage your servers with Ansible

-Once in production, a cloud instance can maintain itself independently, updating both the server and applications without regular maintenance.
-This self-sufficiency is the core objective of the Simple Stack project.
+- Orchestrate your docker containers workload with Nomad

 ---